fivetran/dbt_salesforce_marketing_cloud/models/docs.md

 {% docs preview_url %} Indicates URL used to preview the message associated with a send. {% enddocs %}

+{% docs priority %} Defines the priority for a triggered send.
+Valid values include Low, Medium, and High. {% enddocs %}

 {% docs question %} Specifies question associated with a survey event. {% enddocs %}

 {% docs send %} Each record represents a send. {% enddocs %}